International response to the MeToo movement: Austria

 On January 13, 2023, it was reported that actor Florian Teichtmeister has been charged with possession of child pornography.
 In the middle of Summer 2021, Teichtmeister's girlfriend at the time discovered a pornographic image of a child on his mobile phone and informed the police.
 During a search of Teichtmeister's apartment, police found around 58,000 files with pornographic depictions of minors in a total of 22 data carriers such as laptops, desktops, mobile phones, USB sticks and memory cards collected between February 2008 and August 2021.
 The investigators found no evidence that Teichtmeister had passed on data, but he is said to have taken photos of minors himself at film locations and subsequently arranged them into collages with speech bubbles with pornographic content.
-According to Teichtmeister's lawyer, Michael Rami, his client "fully confesses" and will plead guilty in the forthcoming trial, scheduled to begin on February 8, 2023, at the Vienna Criminal Court.
-Teichtmeister faces up to two years in prison.
+According to Teichtmeister's lawyer, Michael Rami, his client "fully confesses" and would plead guilty in the forthcoming trial, scheduled to begin on February 8, 2023, at the Vienna Criminal Court.
+Teichtmeister faced up to two years in prison.
 Teichtmeister's lawyer said that he is accused of a "purely digital crime", meaning that he has not committed any criminal acts against people.
 Following the reports, Austrian public broadcaster ORF stated that it will refrain from producing and broadcasting works with Teichtmeister with immediate effect, and The Burgtheater dismissed him from their ensemble without notice.
 The cinema chain Cineplexx also reacted by removing the film Corsage (in which Teichtmeister portrayed Emperor Franz Joseph I of Austria) from its theaters in Austria.
 On January 14, 2023, the Federal Ministry for Art, Culture, Public Service and Sport, Andrea Mayer, announced a detailed examination of the case and commissioned the Bundestheater-Holding to create a comprehensive chronology of the information flows in the group to ensure that all levels were acted correctly and with the necessary care.
 The producers of Corsage, Johanna Scherz and Alexander Glehr stated; "Today we learned of the charges against Florian Teichtmeister for the first time and as film producers and parents we are deeply shocked.
 Over the weekend we will decide together with the director of the film, Marie Kreutzer, what this means for the film and we will inform you in good time."
 On January 15, 2023, Kreutzer released a statement saying that she was "sad and angry that a feminist film that more than 300 people from all over Europe worked on for years may be tarnished and damaged by the horrific actions of one person".
 Kreutzer said she was informed of the rumors about Teichtmeister in Autumn 2021, after filming for Corsage had wrapped, and when the actor was inquired about these rumors, he "convincingly assured us (and others) of their falsity," she said.